RebeccaM21/RebeccaM21/README.md

 </p>

-During the Digital Futures bootcamp, I studied full-stack software engineering.
-The course focused on pair programming, solo challenges and team engineering projects.
-Below are the projects that demonstrate my technical skills:
+Below are some projects that demonstrate my technical skills:

 | Project Title | Description | Technologies Used | Date Completed |
 | ----------- | ----------- |-----------          | -----------    |